-19. The principal Act is amended by adding the following section after section 56 -
+19. The principal Act is amended by inserting the following after section 56-

-"Civil Debt and Civil Penalties
+"Civil debt and Civil Penalties

-- "56A (1) When a person is convicted of an offence under this Act, such person shall not also be liable to a civil penalty imposed by or under section 49A in relation to the same matter. - (2) A civil penalty levied pursuant to this Act may be recoveredby the Authority as a civil debt.";
+- 56A (1) When a person is convicted of an offence under this Act, such person shall not also be liable to a civil penalty imposed by or under section 28A in relation to the same matter. - (2) A civil penalty levied pursuant to this Act may be recovered by the Authority as a civil debt."